b7i6gf/ClamHub/README.md

 ## Notes

-- Moving the app folder invalidates the Explorer context menu entry - just toggle it off and back on in Settings.
+- Moving the app folder invalidates the Explorer context menu entry - just toggle it off and back on in Settings
-- `clamdscan` produces a shorter native summary than `clamscan`; ClamHub adds its own summary block with engine, target, duration and result after every daemon scan.
+- `clamdscan` produces a shorter native summary than `clamscan`; ClamHub adds its own summary block with engine, target, duration and result after every daemon scan